maliMirkec/personal-website/site/no-ads/index.md

   - type: hero-alpha
     title: Any kind of advertisement is unacceptable.
     desc: >-
-      However, other forms of collaboration are more than welcome.
+      However, other forms of collaboration are more than welcome
 sections2:
   - type: banner-alpha
     banner: consultation